 Hike into nature

 Fiji’s national parks sprawl across lush highlands, dip down to steamy rainforests and hug picturesque coastlines, offering hikers everything from leisurely afternoon strolls to rigorous mountain treks.
 For longer hikes enlist a guide to lead the way and learn more about the culture, wildlife and traditions.
 Talanoa Treks is a dedicated hiking company that works closely with local communities and offers a number of treks lasting one day to three nights.
-It can also customise hikes.

 Rejuvenate at Bebe Spa, Outrigger Fiji Beach Resort

 Translating as “butterfly”, Bebe clings to the top of Heavenly Hill and is an enchanting cocoon-like sanctuary from which you’ll emerge relaxed and radiant.
 Bebe Spa’s private treatment rooms have sweeping views of the Coral Coast; some have sunken hydrotherapy tubs on the balcony.
 An extensive menu leaves you spoilt for choice, with treatments combining ancient techniques, Pure Fiji oils and world-renowned Pevonia spa products.
-Couples treatments include facials, massages and milk baths served with Champagne and chocolate-dipped strawberries.